 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-:
+Juhi Samal: Broadly, our research aims at understanding the mechanistic roles of sugars or glycans in neuroinflammation and how the cellular/sub-cellular glycosylation pathways can be therapeutically targeted in aging and brain disorders.

 What are the most recent developments in your field of research?